-Everywhere you look!
-Though really, our Main Stage/Tent is located in the town square (right beside the town wharf).
+Everywhere!
+Our Main Stage/Tent is located in the town square in the middle of the town, adjacent to the town wharf.
 Our Main Stage shows kick off late evening, and we also have shows in the Red Herring Pub (211 Water Street) starting at 11pm.
 Earlier in the evenings we have music located at various venues/restaurants/cafes around town.
 Some of these events are ticketed, some are free.
 A full scheduled will be available closer to the event.

 Do I have to pay to participate in the paddling events?